stepleton/5100ExecutableROSDecode/README.md

 # Decoding photographs of the IBM 5100's Executable ROS

-Follow the `.ipynb` file link below for a detailed writeup and code.
+Follow the `.ipynb` file link for a detailed writeup and code.

 ## Licensing